-Thousands of innocent farmers, agricultural workers, and others have sued Monsanto — which was purchased by Bayer in 2018 — claiming Roundup caused their cancer.
+Thousands of innocent farmers, city maintenance workers, landscapers, school athletic staff, and others have sued Monsanto — which was purchased by Bayer in 2018 — claiming Roundup caused their cancer.

 Monsanto and its now parent company Bayer have denied these claims for decades, stating that their glyphosate-based herbicides are “extensively evaluated for human health and safety.”

 However, studies conducted by health organizations and environmental groups continue to highlight the chemical’s concerning impacts on health and safety.
 In 2015, the International Agency for Research on Cancer (IARC), part of the World Health Organization (WHO), labeled glyphosate as “probably carcinogenic.”